Port Wakefield, South Australia

 Port Wakefield (formerly Port Henry) is a town at the mouth of the River Wakefield, at the head of the Gulf St Vincent in South Australia.
 It was the first government town to be established north of the state capital, Adelaide.
 Port Wakefield is situated 98.7 km from the Adelaide city centre on the Port Wakefield Highway section of the A1 National Highway.

 Port Wakefield is a major stop on the Adelaide – Yorke Peninsula and Adelaide – Port Augusta road routes.
 Travellers between Adelaide and any of the Flinders Ranges, Yorke Peninsula, Eyre Peninsula or the Nullarbor Plain will likely travel through Port Wakefield.
 Due to its strategic location, Port Wakefield is known for its roadhouses and trucking stops.

 Just north of the township there is a major forked intersection where the Yorke Peninsula traffic diverges west onto the Copper Coast Highway from the main Augusta Highway.
 The intersection is notorious for road accidents and traffic delays, especially at the end of holidays and long weekends.

 History

 The town was originally named Port Henry by William Hill.
-The name of the town was, around 1849, changed to Port Wakefield, after the Wakefield River.
+The name of the town was changed to Port Wakefield around 1849, after the Wakefield River.

 In 1848, the Patent Copper Company agreed to build and operate a smelter at Burra.
-Seeking to reduce cartage costs, a track was surveyed to its port established at the mouth of the River Wakefield.
+Seeking to reduce cartage costs, a track was surveyed to its port, established at the mouth of the River Wakefield.
 By securing leases of the appropriate Crown Land, the company obtained a monopoly of the port.
 The Government declared the track the Great Western Road.
-The wharf was constructed along the bank of the river and cargo was transferred between the wharf and ships at anchor in the Gulf on lighters.
+A wharf was constructed along the bank of the river and cargo was transferred between the wharf and ships at anchor in the Gulf on lighters.

 With the opening of the railway from Adelaide to Gawler in 1857, the Copper Company's traffic came to a sudden end, leaving only pastoral produce to flow to the port.
-Mixed farming was established on lands opening up by the Government along the River in the mid-1860s and this called for improvement in transport to the Port.
+Mixed farming was established on lands opening up by the Government along the River in the mid-1860s, and this called for improvement in transport to the Port.